 -

-Fill a roasting pan with enough water to come half way up the sides of the silicone heart molds.
+Fill a roasting pan with enough water to come halfway up the sides of the silicone heart molds.

 -

-Set pan in oven.
+Set the roasting pan in the oven.

 -

-Heat oven to 325 degree Fahrenheit.
+Heat oven to 325 degrees Fahrenheit.

 -